zakimadaoui/rtic-mc-experiments/modular_rtic_impl.md

 **NOTE1:** Because this is just an experiment, `rtic-core` implements only a subset of the Original RTIC declarative model.
 Currently only Init, idle, Hardware task, Software tasks with message passing, local and shared resources are provided ( monotonics, and async not implemented yet)

 **NOTE about changed syntax:** the way of **declaring a task now uses a struct that implements a specific task trait instead of a function** with Context,  the way of **defining local resources is by defining member variables of the Task struct**. and finally, shared resources are accessed through the `shared()` API, instead of using Context.
-The reason for this change is purely because this allows rapid prototyping due to the fact that it is much easier/faster to implement such model (and IMHO also feels less complicated/ more intuitive for first time users ).
+The reason for this change is purely because this allows rapid prototyping due to the fact that it is much easier/faster to implement such model (and IMHO also feels less complicated/more intuitive for first time users, but this is not the purpose of this project and should be skipped for real rtic ).

-For a real example on the rp2040 see:

--  [blinky.rs](rp2040-rtic/examples/blinky.rs) and [__expanded.rs](rp2040-rtic/examples/__expanded.rs) which shows what the application expands to
+For a real example on the rp2040 see [hello_rtic.rs](rp2040-rtic/examples/hello_rtic.rs) and [hello_rtic_expanded.rs](rp2040-rtic/examples/hello_rtic_expanded.rs) which shows what the application expands to